afsc-gap-products/gapctd/README.md

 # Automatically start batch processing in R

+1. Set up a new directory and set it as the working directory.
-1. Run run_sbe_batch() after setting up the CTD directory for batch processing as descrbed above.
+2. Run run_sbe_batch() after setting up the CTD directory for batch processing as descrbed above.
-2. Run make_cast_plots() to generate plots for visual QA/QC inspection<br/>.
+3. Run make_cast_plots() to generate plots for visual QA/QC inspection<br/>.

 # Batch processing in Command Line